garretfick/garretfick.github.io/_posts/2014-07-31-surprising-performance-values.md

 Is there a difference in performance?
 And if so, which one do you think executes faster?

-Intutitively, I though iterating over the key-value pairs should be faster because I expected the dictionary strores these, and so there might be less work to iterate over the key-value pairs.
+Intuitively, I though iterating over the key-value pairs should be faster because I expected the dictionary stores these, and so there might be less work to iterate over the key-value pairs.

 A quick program I wrote showed me how wrong I was.